Academic · Educators & students

 How GPTZero works

 GPTZero scores text on two statistical properties: perplexity (how predictable each word is to a language model) and burstiness (how much sentence length and complexity vary).
-AI text tends to be low-perplexity and low-burstiness — uniformly smooth and even.
+AI text tends to be low-perplexity and low-burstiness, so it reads as uniformly smooth and even.
 GPTZero highlights the specific sentences it judges most machine-like.

 What it flags